• Skip to main content

 Going around the stairs was kind of tricky.
 I ended up taking the vinyl across the front underneath them, then adding a second piece to line the area behind the steps, hung from adhesive hooks I stuck to the steel frame.

-I actually decided to use a heavy duty clear shower curtain (which already had grommets!) weighted down with a few bricks instead of tarp vinyl to line the area behind the steps because our cat loves to play under the RV, and this lets a bit of light in.
-He also likes having this little spot under the stairs as a place to jump in and hide if something scary like the garbage truck shows up.
+I decided to use a heavy-duty clear shower curtain (which already had grommets!) weighted down with a few bricks instead of tarp vinyl to line the area behind the steps because our cat loves to play under the RV.

 Skirting Around the Fifth Wheel Gooseneck

-The gooseneck of a fifth wheel can be where the most cold air and wind enters an RV and demands the best skirting.
+The gooseneck of a fifth wheel can be where the most cold air and wind enters an RV.
+It demands the best skirting…and is the hardest to skirt.

 Unfortunately, our skirting didn't do much to prevent wind from entering so this area of the RV (my husband's side of the bed, and our closet) still got pretty cold even with the skirting.
-I ended up lining the walls of our closet with a type of foam wall covering for extra insulation, and that made a big difference.
+I ended up lining the walls of our closet with a type of foam wall covering for extra insulation.

 Alternatively, I think lining the closet with Reflectix would have helped, too.